IbrahimTanyalcin/I-PV/ipv/ReadMe.md

-There are 4 main scripts inside the ./scripts folder.
+There are 4 main scripts inside the ./script folder.
 The master script is the script that starts with SNPtoAA..
 The part after underscore designates the new feature that belongs to that release.
-The 3 other scripts are helper scripts. vcfToTsv_v3 converts a human readable vcf to a tsv.
-HGVStoBiomart converts mutations like XXXX_YYYYdelAATTAAGAGAAGCAACATCTCC>TCTC to variants separated by forward slash(default input of i-pv).
-Beware that you provide a single column of equations, it will check from your mRNA and protein sequence whether if your variants are correctly annotated. invokeCircos does what it says, suppose you exited the i-pv after generation of circos datatracks.
-And then you changed these datatracks a bit and now want to re-run i-pv. invokeCircos script remedies the problem of having to through entire i-pv workflow by simply taking your mRNA, protein fasta seq and invoking circos with the datatracks in the ./datatracks folder.
+The 3 other scripts are helper scripts.
+*vcfToTsv_v3 converts a human readable vcf to a tsv.
+*_HGVStoBiomart_ converts mutations like XXXX_YYYYdelAATTAAGAGAAGCAACATCTCC>TCTC to variants separated by forward slash(default input of i-pv).
+ Beware that you provide a single column of equations, it will check from your mRNA and protein sequence whether if your variants are correctly annotated.
+*_invokeCircos_ does what it says, suppose you exited the i-pv after generation of circos datatracks.
+And then you changed these datatracks a bit and now want to re-run i-pv.
+*invokeCircos* script remedies the problem of having to through entire i-pv workflow by simply taking your mRNA, protein fasta seq and invoking circos with the datatracks in the ./datatracks folder.

-Recommendations: If on windows, use strawberry perl.
+__Recommendations__: If on windows, use strawberry perl.
 Make sure dependencies of circos is met.
 Use circos version 0.67-7.
 If on windows, versions of circos newer than 0.67-7 will give an error, replace the circos file in the ./bin folder of circos with the same file coming from 0.67-7 version.
 If you use these newer version a compulsory white background is added.
 So when your output from i-pv is generated, go to ./Output folder and open the html file, search for a group with the id of bg and remove it.
 This should solve the white background issue.

-Directions:
+__Directions__:

 1. Extract the archive anywhere in your computer.
 2. Open SNPtoAA_44_colorMuts.pl in ./script folder and move to line 880.
 Search for a variable called $circos